Matthew Connelly: The Declassification Engine

 Connelly documents that the Franklin Roosevelt administration wanted to get into the war in Europe before the attack on Pearl Harbor, but the U.S. Congress refused to support it.
 The Tripartite Pact of 27 September 1940 strengthened the Axis alliance of Germany, Italy, and Japan.
 The U.S. responded by embargoing first scrap iron and eventually oil exports to Japan.
 Roosevelt hoped he could "maneuver them into the position of firing the first shot without allowing too much danger to ourselves".

 Part of the problem with the Bay of Pigs, the Cuban Missile Crisis, the Vietnam War, and many other national security issues is that the "need to know" requirement of the U.S. system of classified information makes it relatively easy for military and civil servants to be less than forthright and even deceptive with their superiors, including the President.

 He also says that the "need to know" requirement often makes it hard for intelligence analysts to get the information they need, and ultimately, "a lot of secret intelligence is not actually secret, and what is secret is often not intelligent".

 Connelly also claims, "There is nothing more dangerous—both to itself, and to others—than a nuclear-armed superpower that is not even answerable to its own people."
 He further says, "In some cases, the U.S. military itself has prepared to launch nuclear weapons based on false warnings.
 We still live in fear of surprise attacks, as shown by the panic created in Hawaii in 2018 after an alarm indicated an imminent missile strike.
 We should actually be more alarmed by the very real risk that all our preparations for war will result in the United States’ provoking just such an attack, or accidentally launching one of our own."

 He claims that prior to the run-up to World War II, the US had prided itself in its "radical transparency", not even encrypting diplomatic communications.
 He said, "The early republic also fostered a culture of information sharing by delivering newspapers at long distances at little cost through an ever-expanding network of post offices, where they were often displayed for public consumption."

-is that the declassification system in the US is woefully underfunded.
-The US government produces many times more classified documents than can possibly be reviewed with the existing budget.
-Some records are destroyed or deliberately not written down to make sure they never come to light.
-This is a major threat to democracy, because citizens can't get the information needed to decide how to modify government policies if important details of how the system has worked in the past are never available to the public.
+Managing the volume of classified information generated by the United States' government is central to The Declassification Engine.
+The U.S. government, Connelly argues, produces many times more classified documents than can reasonably be reviewed with the existing resources, with some records destroyed or deliberately not written down to make sure they never come to light.
+Connelly cites a number of pop cultural products—the films Raiders of the Lost Ark and Hidden Figures, as well as Isaac Asimov's Foundation novels, both to illustrate the danger of overclassification and at times to indicate the role information technology may play in enabling more efficient methods of declassification.

-Part of the problem is that the incentives are wrong: There are rarely any penalties to refusing to declassify something, but one's career can end if someone else with sufficient authority decides you've declassified something that should have been kept secret.

-Connelly's is to train an artificial intelligence system to manage the declassification process.